codio/knowledge/source/instructors/authoring/assessments/multiple-choice.rst

 - **Correct Points** - Enter the score if the student selects the correct answer.
 You can choose any positive numeric value.
 If this is an ungraded assessment, enter zero (0).

-- **Incorrect Points** is the score to be deducted if the student makes an incorrect selection.
+- **Incorrect Points** - The score to be deducted if the student makes an incorrect selection.
 Typically, this value will be 0 but you can assign any positive numeric value if you wish to penalize guessing.
 If this assessment is to be ungraded, set '0' points

 - **Allow Partial Points** - Toggle to enable a percentage of total points to be given based on the percentage of answers they correctly answer.